 Case 3.
 70-year-old man with Pretreated Thymoma and Poor Performance Status

 A 70-year-old gentleman with poor performance status was diagnosed outside as invasive thymoma and treated with neoadjuvant chemotherapy.
-Imaging suggested partial response.
+Imaging suggested a partial response.
 Intraoperatively, dense fibrosis was encountered, consistent with treatment-related desmoplasia.
 Despite technical hostility, a robotic dissection achieved R0 resection.
 Final histopathology: thymoma without invasion, clear margins.
 Without RATS, this patient would not have been considered fit for sternotomy and thus for surgery at all.
 Thymomas are chemo-sensitive, and induction regimens achieve partial responses in up to 70% of cases, though often at the cost of fibrosis and necrosis. ⁹,¹⁰

 Discussion